stellatse/map/README.md

 mysql -h hostname -u username -p password databasename < map.sql

 4. Modify the model.py to change the databse host/username/password in line 11

+5. Start the app with port 8080 -- This only for debug python express.py 8080